 Figure 3.14.
-Relative change in fugitive emissions in CO2 equivalents from oil and gas included catalytic cracker.
+Relative change in fugitive emissions in CO_2 equivalents from oil and gas included catalytic cracker.
 1990=1.

-3.4.1.2 Emissions from flaring in oil and gas exploration and production
+3.4.1.2 Emissions from flaring in oil and gas exploration and production and that flaring offshore is allowed only for for safety reasons.

-In 2017, CO2 emissions from flaring off shore contributed with 1.3 % to the total GHG emissions in Norway.
-The CO2 emissions from flaring were more than 50 % lower in 2017 than it was in 1990.
-While the oil and gas production were about 91 % higher, see Figure 3.15.
-The reduced CO2emission from flaring is partly explained by the introduction of tax on gas flared off shore from 1991.
 The amount of gas flared may fluctuate from year to year due to variation of start-ups, maintenance and interruption in operation.
-In principle it is allowed to flare from safety reasons only.
 To minimize emissions from venting and flaring technical measures have been implemented.
 The venting rate is low due to strict security regulations.
 The giant leap in emissions from flaring in 1999-2001 was due to that several oil/gas fields came into production in that period.
 The even higher increase in emissions from flaring in 2007-08 was due to start-up problems at a new LNG plant.